 We’re giving cauliflower the day off from being the world’s most versatile plant (you’re welcome, cauliflower).
 It’s chickpea’s time to shine in Chickpea “Chickpea” Salad – an incredibly delicious, plant-based, vegan swap for chicken salad!

 This healthy chickpea salad will trick your taste buds in the very best way.
-It tastes EXACTLY like chicken salad but is meat free, a cinch to whip up, fresh, protein-packed, and make-ahead so you can have healthy filling lunches on hand all week long.
+It tastes EXACTLY like chicken salad but is fresh, meat-free, protein-packed, and make-ahead so you can have healthy lunches on hand all week long.

 Watch How to Make It